ZackLoken/turkey-audio-detection/README.md

 ![Turkey Call Labeler GUI](GUI_Labeler.png)

-- **Sidebar:** set project root, select run ID, enter reviewer name.
-The collapsible *How to label* expander lives below.
+- Sidebar: set project root, select run ID, enter reviewer name.
+The collapsible "How to label" expander lives below.
-- **Main panel:** custom audio control and a mel spectrogram pinned to 50–14000 Hz with labeled time and frequency axes.
+- Main panel: custom audio control and a mel spectrogram pinned to 50–14000 Hz with labeled time and frequency axes.
 The vertical black bar over the spectrogram tracks the audio playhead.
-- **Region annotation:**
+- Region annotation:
   - Toggle the active label (`Tom` = lime green, `Hen` = royal blue) between drawings to label both call types on one clip
   - Drag rectangles on the spectrogram around each call; the rectangle's x-extent encodes time, y-extent encodes frequency.
 Each box is auto-previewed (audio bandpass-filtered to the box's frequency bounds) the moment you finish drawing
-  - **Click** an existing rectangle to replay its band-limited audio; **double-click** to delete it
+  - Click an existing rectangle to replay its band-limited audio; double-click to delete it
-  - Tick **Other birds present** when any non-turkey bird is audible in the clip
+  - Tick `Other birds present` when any non-turkey bird is audible in the clip
-  - Tick **Unsure** when you can't reliably tell whether a turkey is in the clip — these rows are excluded from agreement stats by default
+  - Tick `Unsure` when you can't reliably tell whether a turkey is in the clip; these rows are excluded from agreement stats by default
-- **Save & Next** writes one row to `data/_outputs/review/labels/<reviewer_id>.csv` and advances.
-Saving on an empty canvas creates an explicit *no turkey* label. **Previous** revisits a labeled clip (regions re-render so you can edit them). **Reset canvas** clears drawings *and* removes any saved snapshot for the clip so it becomes unlabeled again. **Jump to first unlabeled** seeks to the next clip without a saved snapshot.
+- `Save & Next` writes one row to `data/_outputs/review/labels/<reviewer_id>.csv` and advances.
+Saving on an empty canvas creates an explicit "no turkey" label. `Previous` revisits a labeled clip (regions re-render so you can edit them). `Reset canvas` clears drawings and removes any saved snapshot for the clip so it becomes unlabeled again. `Jump to first unlabeled` seeks to the next clip without a saved snapshot.
 Go to # jumps to a typed detection number, so a queue can be split into ranges across annotators.
 - Each CSV row contains: `item_id, detection_id, reviewer_id, reviewer_name, regions_json, other_birds_present, unsure, tom_present, hen_present, label_timestamp_utc, session_id`. `regions_json` is a JSON list of `{start_s, end_s, freq_min_hz, freq_max_hz, label}` objects; `tom_present` / `hen_present` are denormalized for cheap filtering.
-- Run `adjudicate` after two reviewers finish to get pairwise Cohen's kappa **per attribute** (`tom_present` and `hen_present`) and a disagreements export tagged by attribute.
+- Run `adjudicate` after two reviewers finish to get pairwise Cohen's kappa per attribute (`tom_present` and `hen_present`) and a disagreements export tagged by attribute.

 ## Training, evaluation, and classification

 Once reviewers have produced labeled clips, train the frame-level sound-event-detection (SED) model, evaluate it, and run it over full recordings.
 Training and inference run in PyTorch on CUDA; the first run downloads the BirdSet ConvNeXt weights (~390 MB) to the Hugging Face cache.

-First, copy `site_map.example.csv` to `data/site_map.csv` and fill in one `aru_id,site_id` row per ARU so train/val/test split by **site** (unmapped ARUs fall back to one-site-per-ARU). `data/` is gitignored, so your populated map stays local and is never overwritten by updates.
+First, copy `site_map.example.csv` to `data/site_map.csv` and fill in one `aru_id,site_id` row per ARU so train/val/test split by site (unmapped ARUs fall back to one-site-per-ARU). `data/` is gitignored, so your populated map stays local and is never overwritten by updates.

 ```
 # Train on one or more runs' labels.
 Aggregates per-reviewer CSVs via majority vote,